willkurt/linear-diffusion/README.md

 A Python Library for experimenting with a minimal implementation of a diffusion model built using entirely linear components.

+The [accompanying Count Bayesie post](https://www.countbayesie.com/blog/2023/4/21/linear-diffusion) gives a good over view of how this model works (and diffusion models in general).

 ## Design

 Linear Diffusion is an attempt to explore the performance of essentially the minimum viable [Diffusion Model](https://lilianweng.github.io/posts/2021-07-11-diffusion-models/), such as [Dall-E 2](https://openai.com/product/dall-e-2) and [Stable Diffusion](https://stability.ai/blog/stable-diffusion-v2-release).